Saliency map: Datasets

 The saliency dataset usually contains human eye movements on some image sequences.
 It is valuable for new saliency algorithm creation or benchmarking the existing one.
 The most valuable dataset parameters are spatial resolution, size, and eye-tracking equipment.
 Here is part of the large datasets table from MIT/Tübingen Saliency Benchmark datasets, for example.

 To collect a saliency dataset, image or video sequences and eye-tracking equipment must be prepared, and observers must be invited.
 Observers must have normal or corrected to normal vision and must be at the same distance from the screen.
 At the beginning of each recording session, the eye-tracker recalibrates.
-To do this, the observer fixates his gaze on the screen center.
-Then the session started, and saliency data are collected by showing sequences and recording eye gazes.
+To do this, the observer fixates their gaze on the screen center.
+The session is then started, and saliency data are collected by showing sequences and recording eye gazes.

 The eye-tracking device is a high-speed camera, capable of recording eye movements at least 250 frames per second.
 Images from the camera are processed by the software, running on a dedicated computer returning gaze data.